Get more studies online @: http://www.olivebranchministries.us

 A lot of people step out and do something for God, but just because you are doing something for God doesnít mean that you are walking in His will.

-Something, but it will be vain labor.
-I want my labor to be in line with what the Lord wants for me donít you?
+The Word says unless the Lord build the house the labor is in vain.
+You can build something, but it will be vain labor.† I want my labor to be in line with what the Lord wants for me donít you?

-calling and gifts He has given to us individually if we are ever going to build up the rest of the body.
-Thatís what it is all about.
-There is not suppose to be a few people doing it all.
-Itís not supposed to work that way, every member is supposed to supply.
+calling and gifts He has given to us individually if we are ever going to build up the rest of the body.† Thatís what it is all about.† There is not supposed to be a few people doing it all.† It is not supposed to work that way, every member is supposed to supply.

 Every joint supplies to the whole.

-We can not fulfill the purpose of our local body, if we canít ourselves supply to every member what God has placed in our hand to supply, can we?
+We canít fulfill the purpose of our local body, if we canít ourselves supply to every member what God has placed in our hand to supply, can we?††

 I would like for you to take the time to consider these things, and the next time you approach a fast, approach it with the attitude that you are going to put your fleshly desires aside and put yourself in a position to receive from Him!†††† Amen.